CSC207-UofT/course-project-java-sapiens/phase2/design_document.md

 - We used Command to recreate UI activities in Android and with all managers that need to use database interactions.
 (DBManager.java)
 - We used Template in the registration of users into database as customers.
 - The Model-Controller-View design was used to allot roles for each class in the program.
+- A Factory method is added in the RouteInfoFinder class to build different URLs corresponding to different choice of mode of transportation.
+- We made GoogleMapGateway a façade in adherence to the Single Responsibility Principle because the two methods in the gateway, FindRouteInfo and FindCurrentLocation, uses different approach to fetch data from different APIs.
+Thus, we decided to make GoogleMapGateway become a façade to lower the coupling.

 ### Future additions
 - We used an Adaptor to wrap additional info to the Commodities such as a note to the delivery on how the commodity should be handled.